-My name is Marissa Indoe.
-I am a 20 year-old environmental technology student and self-taught artist.
+My name is Marissa Indoe and I am a 21 year old, indigenous, self-taught artist.

-I have developed a style focused on brightly coloured landscapes with natural subject matter to incorporate my love of nature into my artwork.
+I have developed a style focused on brightly coloured landscapes with natural subject matter, tying my love of nature into my artwork.
 I find inspiration from simple things around me and constantly try to challenge myself with new ideas and suggestions.

-I was fifteen years old when my father unexpectedly committed suicide.
-This caused me to fall into overwhelming major depression, develop major anxiety, and symptoms of post-traumatic stress disorder.
-Painting, drawing, or any hobby felt impossible when my mind was consumed by the thought of my dad.
+I was fifteen years old when my father unexpectedly committed suicide, causing me to fall into overwhelming major depression, develop major anxiety, and symptoms of post-traumatic stress disorder.
+Painting, drawing, or any hobby felt impossible when my mind was consumed with mental illness.

-But, one afternoon my eyes met a fiery orange sunset and I felt an indescribable energy.
-I knew that it was my dad.
+One afternoon my eyes met a fiery orange sunset and I felt an indescribable energy and I knew that it was my dad.
 I remembered all the sunsets we watched together, the ring-of-fire sunflowers we planted, and how he always told me "It's the little things in life that matter".

 Charles Indoe 11.11.14